New Zealand test rocket makes it to space but not to orbit

 It's a different plan than some other space companies like Elon Musk's SpaceX, which uses larger rockets to carry bigger payloads.

-Rocket Lab was founded by Beck and is privately held.
-The company has received about $150 million in venture capital funding.
+Rocket Lab, which is privately held, has received about $150 million in venture capital funding.